 The Commonwealth of the Bahamas has tax laws and regulations that help to make it that much more appealing to investors.
-Here's all you need to know you’re considering investing in Bahamas real estate as a money-making enterprise!
+There are especially great benefits for American and Canadian Investors.
+Here's all you need to know if you’re considering investing in Bahamas real estate as a money-making enterprise!

 Rentals in the Bahamas are separated into two broad categories: short term (holiday or vacation rentals) vs common rentals.
 For both types of rentals, the rental amount can be freely negotiated between landlord and tenant, with no government restrictions placing limits on the values.

 For common rentals, a security deposit is normally required, as well as an advanced payment of the first and last month’s rent.
 For holiday rentals, it’s common for a reservation fee of 20 – 50% to be levied to tenants.
 Best of all, in the case of “tenancy at sufferance”, a landlord can summon police to the residence immediately if necessary, without the court order required in many other countries.